-The reasons for using collaboration tools are quite straightforward.
-As a vital element of effective collaboration in the workplace, they offer your team a centralized solution where all the project’s work can be announced, shared, updated, and executed on.
+The reasons for using team collaboration software are quite straightforward.
+As a vital element of effective collaboration in the workplace, they offer your team a centralized solution where all the project’s work can be announced, shared, updated, and executed.
 Using a tool like Zenkit comes with features that can further heighten team collaboration skills.
-For example, its integration feature with chat platform apps will make communication between team members easier and more accessible, and its visual scheduling system allows for project transparency, so that everyone is aware of their responsibilities, and how the project is coming along.
+For example, its integration feature with chat platform apps will make communication between team members easier and more accessible, and its visual scheduling system allows for project transparency so that everyone is aware of their responsibilities, and how the project is coming along.

-Even if your team has all the elements listed above, it’s not enough to just have them, you have to ensure that they are ongoing until the team is no more.
+Even if your team are already aware of team collaboration best practices, it’s not enough to just have them, you have to ensure that they are ongoing until the team is no more.
 Here are a few tips you can try to keep the harmony going.

 Make sure everyone knows each other

 The very first thing you should do, once the team has come together, is to do some ‘get-to-know-each-other’ activities.
 Once the project has started, and you feel your team needs a little refresher, you can always set aside time to do team-building activities to keep the momentum going.
 When people know who they’re working with, it creates a more relaxed, and friendlier working environment.